 All AMB-EU analysts are involved in both new and existing ratings and are solely allocated to corporate ratings (and associated securities) of insurance companies.
 AMB-EU does not issue either structured finance or sovereign ratings.
-However, as referred to in section 3.6, AMB-EU can now start endorsing SFI ratings.
+However, as referred to in section 3.6, AMB-EU has been able to endorse SFI ratings since 2021.

-Page | 12
+Page | 13

-&lt;sup>1 From the total 14 Staff, 2 are deemed as Senior Management which excludes AMB-EU's CEO who is a Director of AMB-EU but is employed by an affiliate AM Best Rating Services Company.
+1 From the total 13 Staff, 2 are deemed as Senior Management which excludes AMB-EU's CEO who is a Director of AMB-EU but is employed by an affiliate AM Best Rating Services Company.